Sophomore Guide

 PCA advice on helpful resources

-The guides on the Center for Career Development website are honestly one of the most underrated resources out there.
+All of the guides on the Center for Career Development website are excellent resources to have and use!

 Use Winter Break Thoughtfully